manishvishwakarma89/90DaysOfDevOps-tws/2026/day-02/linux-architecture-notes.md

 Linux is the base operating system for most production systems.
 Understanding kernel behavior, process lifecycle, and systemd service management forms the foundation for effective DevOps troubleshooting and incident response.

+Note: use ps and top for process monitoring, systemctl for service management, journalctl for log analysis, and kill for process control.